-PildoLabs cooperates with FADA-CATEC for the safe Integration of drones operations in a non cooperative environment
+PildoLabs cooperates with FADA-CATEC for the safe Integration of drone operations in a non cooperative environment

-PildoLabs Galaica, his parent company PildoLabs, and the Centre for Advanced Aerospace Technologies, from the Andalusian Foundation for Aerospace Development (FADA-CATEC), team together for developing systems and tools that enhance the integration of safe low level drone specific operations.
+PildoLabs Galaica, its parent company PildoLabs, and the Centre for Advanced Aerospace Technologies, from the Andalusian Foundation for Aerospace Development (FADA-CATEC), are teaming together to develop systems and tools that enhance the integration of safe low level drone specific operations.

-GAVIOTA project is funded by the ‘Ministerio de Ciencia, Innovación y Universidades’ under the call ‘Retos de Colaboración 2017’, and will focus on developing a concept of operations, and necessary technical solutions, for precisely manage and monitor a drone operation in coordination with surrounding flying bodies that could cause a conflict situation.
+GAVIOTA project was funded by the ‘Ministerio de Ciencia, Innovación y Universidades’ under the call ‘Retos de Colaboración 2017’, and focuses on developing a concept of operations, and necessary technical solutions, to precisely manage and monitor a drone operation, in coordination with surrounding flying bodies, which could cause a conflict situation.